hpe-storage/python-hpedockerplugin/docs/share_usage.md

 EOF
 ```

-At this point, after creating the **SC** and **PVC** definitions, the volume hasn’t been created yet.
-The actual volume gets created on-the-fly during the pod deployment and volume mount phase.
+At this point, after creating the **SC** and **PVC** definitions, the
+NFS volume is in the process of creation.
+User must inspect the NFS volume
+and wait till it moves to AVAILABLE state.
+At this time, user can create
+Pod as mentioned below.

 ### Pod Example<a name="pod"></a>